 BOLO in Law Enforcement Code: "Be on the Lookout"

 When you hear a law enforcement officer talking about a BOLO, odds are that he doesn't mean a kind of whip or a southwestern-style tie.
-In law enforcement terms, BOLO is an acronym that stands for the phrase "be on the lookout."
+In law enforcement terms, BOLO is an acronym that stands for "be on the lookout."

 BOLOs usually include details about a crime suspect, such as estimated age, race, height, and weight.
 They might also give vehicle and clothing descriptions to officers when these things are known and are applicable.

-What Are Other Terms for "BOLO"?
+Other Terms for BOLO

-When Are BOLOs Issued to Police Officers?
+When BOLOs Are Issued

-Law enforcement officers keep their eyes out for the person, suspect or vehicle cited in the BOLO when they receive such an alert.
+Law enforcement officers keep their eyes out for the person, suspect, or vehicle cited in the BOLO when they receive such an alert.
 Depending on the nature of the BOLO—especially if someone is in danger or if the police are looking for a particularly dangerous suspect—they might passively or very actively look for the person.

 Police officers can temporarily hold an individual identified in a BOLO to determine whether they are, in fact, the suspect or subject of the bulletin.
 Officers will most likely arrest the suspect if the BOLO is criminal in nature and when officers can confirm that the individual is indeed the suspect.

 Officers will simply make sure the person is safe when a welfare-check BOLO is issued, such as by escorting the individual home again.